MHickey2/Wannabe-Healthy/TESTING.md

 2. Lighthouse Testing   <a name="lighthouse"></a>

 Tested all the pages, they were all mostly 100 for Accesability, Best Practise and SEO in the desktop, although I had issues with testing the profile page but did manage to do it in the end.
-Not as high in the mobile but still testing.
+Not as high in the mobile.
 Performance score tended to fluctuate even in incognito, but I have had issues within other projects in using lighthouse, and am not sure it's a true reflection of actual performance.

 <p align ="center">